wwiecek/wwiecek.github.io/_posts/2023-01-10-give-well-cea.md

 [^parm]:The parameter I'm talking about is `frac_of_deaths_impacted_base` in MRPRP Stan code.

+## Update: what if we assume correlation between estimates of morbidity and mortality?

+**Mar 2023 update**: The obvious problem with partitioning evidence into two "boxes" and then treating it as independent is that it introduces too much confidence into the calculation.
+All of mortality studies also measured diarrhea and we can expect correlation to be high.
+Therefore I am currently still working on a joint meta-analytic model of diarrhea and mortality outcomes, but it will take me a while to finish.
+For now I ran a hypothetical scenario that used MRPRP model, but with one modification: I allowed for user-defined linear correlation between morbidity and mortality effects.

+The current result is that if I set correlation to 0.75, in our running example of Kenya DSW the estimated reduction changes from 4.6% to just above 5%.

 ## Conclusion

 - MRPRP probabilistic calculation of reductions is a very nice step forward/away from using a plausibility cap and toward averaging over multiple models.